Become a FoodFriend

-By making a regular donation of £5 per month you are eligible for monthly draws for prizes to win Local Food Vouchers which can be spent with our partner organisations.
+By making a regular donation of £5 per month or £60 per year you are eligible for monthly draws for prizes to win Local Food Vouchers which can be spent with our partner organisations.

 The proceeds from the scheme go directly to supporting the set up of two new small farm sites in North Lancashire which will supply the local economy with organically grown produce and be a training and education centre for new entrant farmers.

 The Covid-19 outbreak has brought the need for local, resilient food economies into sharper focus.
 This is your opportunity to support local projects to increase the amount of food grown locally by small-scale sustainable farming methods rooted within communities.

 FoodFriends is a registered small society lottery also known as a 500 club.
 It is a fundraising scheme which provides monthly prizes to members.

 The purpose of FoodFriends is to raise funds to help train and enable new small-scale farmers in the Lancaster District, to support the development of regenerative local food projects and to support local distribution of local food.